 (b) a condition or restriction attached to an existing licence shall be amended or removed.

-(3) A decision under subsection (2) does not take effect until a day determined by the Board.
+(3) A decision under subsection (2) does not take effect until a day determined by the Commissioner.

-(4) The day so determined cannot be before the Board has —
+(4) The day so determined cannot be before the Commissioner has —

 (a) notified the licensee of the decision; and